EmceeCiao/Webtoon-Recommender/README.md

 run it in order to tweet out a recommendation and I made it so that if the code was executed multiple times in one day it would make sure not to recommend the same series.

+If I could update the project, I would

+1) Host it on a server so the bot tweets every day
+2) Scrape data from Webtoon to give an actual ranking of where the series stands
+3) Separate the code and functions into separate files, my inexperience with coding when making this project shines through with how it's all in one file.